-Most gardeners consider Dandelions a weed and are looking for information on how to remove it from their garden.
-But, once you get to know a little more about this nutritious plant, you may find yourself also wondering how to grow and harvest Dandelion plants for yourself.
+Most gardeners consider Dandelions a weed and are looking for information on removing them from their garden.
+But, once you know a little more about this nutritious plant, you may also find yourself wondering how to grow and harvest Dandelion plants for yourself.

 Growing Conditions and General Care